Steven Kwan Player Props: Guardians vs. Athletics

 |Games w/1+ RBI

-- The Athletics pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The Athletics pitching staff is 24th in the league with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 4.53 team ERA ranked 24th among all MLB pitching staffs.
+- The Athletics have a 6.07 team ERA that ranks 27th across all league pitching staffs.

-- Athletics pitchers combined to give up 195 total home runs at a clip of 1.2 per game (fourth-most in baseball).
+- Athletics pitchers combine to allow six total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- Sears will make his first start of the season for the Athletics.
+- Muller (0-0) starts for the Athletics, his second of the season.

-- When he last appeared on Saturday, Oct.
-1, the 27-year-old southpaw threw in relief and went six scoreless innings against the Seattle Mariners.
+- His last appearance was on Friday against the Los Angeles Angels, when the lefty tossed five innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.